Remote Online Notary in North Carolina. Know the Facts

 Find a list of requirements notaries have to follow as part of this law on the North Carolina Secretary of State’s website.

-Does North Carolina allow mobile notaries?
+Does North Carolina accept Electronic Signature?

 Yes, mobile notaries are permitted in North Carolina.
 They are bound by the same laws and regulations as traditional notaries, with the added convenience of traveling to your location for notarization services.
 Mobile notaries can be particularly helpful for those who are homebound, in assisted living facilities, or otherwise unable to travel to a notary’s office.